etwstudio/ETWNewsletter/converter/README.md

 * Use H5 for Subheaders
 * Use `----` (horizontal line) as separator.

-Refer to the `templates` folder for examples.
+Refer to the `tests` folder for examples.